-There are almost 40 ESL activities that require very little in the way of preparation when you’re teaching English.
+There are almost 40 ESL activities that require very little in the way of preparation when teaching English.
 Planning your speaking classes is easy, with a wide array of fun and interesting activities.

 The book is available in both digital and print formats.
 The (very cheap!) digital one can be read on any device.
 You just have to download the free Kindle reading app.
 Top-quality ESL activities to have at your fingertips anywhere you go?
 Love it!

 Check out the book on Amazon today.
 Click the button below to learn more about this popular book of ESL activities for adults.

 There are a number of common questions that people have about teaching conversation and speaking classes.
 Here are the answers to some of the most popular ones.

 How do you make an English conversation class interesting?

 If you want your English conversation class to be interesting and not boring, here are a few tips: